 The scope for using data for pricing strategies does not stop there.
 You will be impressed where else data extraction and analytics can help you.
 Datahut offers exemplary data extraction and web scraping services to help you use data for all the above-mentioned purposes.

-Data scraping in competitive pricing strategy
+Data scraping in a competitive pricing strategy

 A regular influx of good quality data can help you automate various pricing processes.
 You can create dashboards that can help you compare the performance of various products across different price bands.
 It can help you dynamically change product prices on various forums.
 Furthermore, pricing strategies also depend on innovation and development in the industry.

 Moreover, a lot of companies now require real-time analytics.
-Various industries now have dynamic pricing and need to revise their product prices in real time.
+Various industries now have dynamic pricing and need to revise their product prices in real-time.
 Such a market will heavily rely on a constant stream of high-quality information from reliable sources.
-For instance, airline companies and hotels need to keep updating prices according to the competitor performance and their own sales trends.
+For instance, airline companies and hotels need to keep updating prices according to competitor performance and their own sales trends.
 Retail companies also use these tools for product portfolio optimization.

 Essentially, there are three key elements you can scrape to price your products and services more effectively.
 They are: